stevenlriv/homebase-platform/README.md

       - If a listing have other types of data in the database, like lease payments, etc, it CANT be deleted by any person!!, so fix that
       - when user is renting verify of it is a referral to give credit to listers

+      - Tenant Risk Mitigation
+         - Background check
+         - Credit Check
+         - Salary/Job verification (OPTIONAL)
+         - Risk Score will be assigned to the tenant depending on the above results

     - Landlords and Realtors
       - once an user rents landlords will receive an email if they decided to manually accept a tenant they have 12 hours to accept or reject the tenant, after that the tenant will be accepted by the system
       - The landlord can select auto-approve